python/pyperformance/README.rst

 confidence level to indicate whether the observed difference is statistically significant.

-Omitting the -b option will result in the default group of benchmarks being run This currently consists of: 2to3, django, nbody, slowpickle, slowunpickle, spambayes.
-Omitting -b is the same as specifying `-b default`.
+Omitting the ``-b`` option will result in the default group of benchmarks being run Omitting ``-b`` is the same as specifying `-b default`.

-To run every benchmark pyperformance knows about, use `-b all`.
+To run every benchmark pyperformance knows about, use ``-b all``.
 To see a full list of all available benchmarks, use `--help`.

 Negative benchmarks specifications are also supported: `-b -2to3` will run every benchmark in the default group except for 2to3 (this is the same as